terrence85561/Reinforcement_learning_implement/readme.md

-# These are some of my implementations in Reinforcement learning algorithms, was written when I taking this course.
+# These are some of my implementations in Reinforcement learning algorithms, was written when I was taking this course.

 # Requirement:
     python3